-Long Nguyen, born 1988, joined the Institute for Computational Design and Construction (ICD) as a Research Associate in October 2014.
-His academic background is in Computer Science, with an emphasis in 3D Computer Graphics.
-Long graduated with a Bachelor degree in Computer Science from University of Cambridge in 2010 and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL) in 2011.
+Long is an active researcher and academic tutor in Computational Design, Digital Fabrication, and BIM.
+He has been holding a full-time Research Associate position at the Institute for Computational Design (ICD) at the University of Stuttgart since 2014.
+His academic background is in Computer Science, with an emphasis on 3D Computer Graphics.
+Long graduated with a Bachelor degree in Computer Science from the University of Cambridge in 2010 and a Master degree with Distinction in Computer Graphics and Virtual Environment from University College London (UCL) in 2011.

-In 2011, Long started to be involved with the architecture design and construction community, with primary focuses on BIM (Building Information Modelling) and computational design.
-He developed a small collection of Revit plugins that expands the conceptual modelling capabilities of the software and organized a number of workshops to train architecture students in computational design and thinking using these plugins.
-In 2013, He participated in two Zaha Hadid Architects projects in Morocco and China as a technology consultant, in which he led the development of a tool set that enable the shared modelling workflow between Rhinoceros/Grasshopper and Revit.
+In 2011, Long started to be involved with the AEC community, with primary focuses on BIM (Building Information Modelling) and computational design.
+He developed a small collection of Revit plugins that expand the conceptual modelling capabilities of the software.
+In 2013, He participated in two Zaha Hadid Architects projects in Morocco and China as a technology consultant, in which he led the development of a toolset that enables the shared modelling workflow between Rhinoceros/Grasshopper and Revit.

-As a computer scientist with several years working with the architecture community, Long has developed a deep interest in computational design.
-His current activities at the ICD includes research in computational geometries, digital form findings, digital/robotic fabrication, plugin development for Rhino/Grasshopper and Autodesk Dynamo.
-He also have a great passion for teaching programming, algorithms, mathematics and computational design thinking, especially to architecture students and practitioners.
+As a computer scientist with several years working with the AEC community, Long has developed a deep interest in computational design.
+His main interests include computational geometries, computational form finding, digital/robotic fabrication, generative design, evolutionary computation.